-Tamil Nadu minister Senthil Balaji undergoes Coronary Angiogram, bypass surgery advised at "earliest" | Headlines
+Tamil Nadu minister Senthil Balaji undergoes coronary angiogram, bypass surgery advised at "earliest" | Headlines

 - India

-Tamil Nadu minister Senthil Balaji underwent Coronary Angiogram on Wednesday at the Omandurar government hospital in Chennai, informed the hospital officials.
-Balaji was hospitalised last night after he complained of chest pain during questioning by the Enforcement Directorate (ED).
+Tamil Nadu minister Senthil Balaji underwent coronary angiogram on Wednesday at the Omandurar government hospital in Chennai, informed the hospital officials.
+Balaji was hospitalised after he complained of chest pain during questioning by the Enforcement Directorate (ED).

 "Coronary Angiogram revealed triple vessel disease," read the Health Bulletin from the Government Multi Super Speciality Hospital.
 Tamil Nadu Government Multi Super Speciality Hospital advised the minister a bypass surgery at the earliest.